How a Fire Is Like A Relationship

 Water on everything can make it difficult if not impossible to start a fire; magic, astrology, and the need to heal everything just douse a flame.
 When the environment is full of emotions, we may say the same.

-When the fire is over, it leaves nothing but ashes and potential, but it will take a long time for life to begin again, and it will be better than before.
+When the fire is over, it leaves nothing but ashes and potential, but it can take a long time for life to begin again.